ankith-mohan/SEP/docs/helpers/genOtimesHouseholder.md

 # genOtimesHouseholder
-Generates two cells comprising of a set of complex Hermitian or Positive Semidefinite matrices of the respective input dimensionalities
+Generates two cells comprising of a set of complex Hermitian or positive semidefinite matrices of the respective input dimensionalities

 ## Syntax
 ``genOtimesHouseholder(FILENAME, DIM_A, DIM_B, NUM_SUMMANDS, OPT)``